 Can you describe the kinds of educational programs you will offer that will foster greater accessibility?

 Integral to deCordova’s new direction and forward momentum is its goal to connect visitors of all ages and backgrounds with contemporary sculpture and art through a comprehensive and innovative educational program that will range from a robust slate of visual and hands-on gallery learning and art making opportunities to a rethinking of how work is presented, interpreted, and explored.

 How will the Strategic Plan inform the School offerings?

 In addition to being a clear leader among this country’s sculpture parks, the plan describes Education as becoming a more central part of deCordova’s future.
-The institution’s goal is to grow as an innovator in arts education, connecting our more than 100,000 visitors—of all ages and backgrounds—to the contemporary sculpture and art we show and collect.
+The institution’s goal is to grow as an innovator in arts learning and engagement, connecting our more than 100,000 visitors—of all ages and backgrounds—to the contemporary sculpture and art we show and collect.
 In order to achieve this goal, deCordova’s educational programming will become richer and more varied to engage a broad variety of audiences.

 DeCordova is focusing its efforts on offering all visitors a robust and unique learning and engagement program which clearly connects with and supports the Park and Museum exhibition schedule.
 Therefore, deCordova is modifying the format of its current program to be inspired directly by the exhibition themes, exhibiting artists’ ideas and techniques, and the Museum’s unique setting.
 DeCordova's learning and engagement program is being transformed into a mission-focused set of offerings to include workshops, seminars, and readily available art making opportunities for visitors of all ages in a variety of media.
 In determining which programs to offer, the core question will be “How does this offering support our mission, and how does it make specific use of our exhibitions, Park, collection, or facility?”
 Changes are implemented and ongoing.